jakobmollas/liquid-text/README.md

 ![screenshot](screenshot.png "Screenshot")

 Simulation details:
-- Render offscreen image based on text via HTML Canvas
+- Render offscreen image based on text via a HTML Canvas
-- Sample resulting image, extract coordinates with content
+- Sample resulting image; extract coordinates for pixels containing data, skip transparent pixels
-- For each extracted coordinate, create a particle and add it all to a PIXI.ParticleContainer
+- For each extracted coordinate, create a particle, add everything a PIXI.ParticleContainer
-- Animate - use pointer input to affect particle velocity but make sure each particle tries to return to its original position
+- Animate - use mouse/touch input to affect particle velocity and make sure each particle strives to return to its original position
 - Apply a few shaders to first smear out (blur) particles, then run a threshold filter to sharpen it up again and add some colorization, finally apply some bloom
 - Basically, use particles and blur to create a metaball simulation